PhotonVision/photonvision-docs/source/docs/getting-started/installation/sw_install/windows-pc.rst

 Installing Java
 ---------------
-PhotonVision requires a JDK installed and on the system path. **JDK 11 is needed** (different versions will not work).
-You may already have this if you have installed WPILib, but ensure that running ``java -version`` shows JDK 11.
-If not, `download and install it from here <https://adoptium.net/temurin/releases?version=11>`_ and ensure that the new JDK is being used.
+PhotonVision requires a JDK installed and on the system path. **JDK 17 is needed** (different versions will not work).
+You may already have this if you have installed WPILib, but ensure that running ``java -version`` shows JDK 17.
+If not, `download and install it from here <https://adoptium.net/temurin/releases?version=17>`_ and ensure that the new JDK is being used.

-.. warning:: Using a JDK other than JDK11 will cause issues when running PhotonVision and is not supported.
+.. warning:: Using a JDK other than JDK17 will cause issues when running PhotonVision and is not supported.

 Downloading the Latest Stable Release of PhotonVision
 -----------------------------------------------------
-Download the latest stable .jar of PhotonVision from the `GitHub releases page <https://github.com/PhotonVision/photonvision/releases>`_.
+Go to the `GitHub releases page <https://github.com/PhotonVision/photonvision/releases>`_ and download the winx64.jar file.

-.. note:: Be sure not to download the .jar file with "-raspi" at the end as that is specifically meant for Raspberry Pi coprocessors.

-.. warning:: Be careful to pick the latest stable release.
-"Draft" or "Pre-Release" versions are not stable and often have bugs.

 Running PhotonVision
 --------------------